Parenting Orders

 How the Court decides on parenting orders

-When the parents can't agree on arrangements, the Court has to decide what is in the best interests of the child.
+When the parents can't agree on arrangements, the Court has to decide what is in the best interests of the child, including by ensuring their safety.
 This is the most important consideration when the Court makes parenting orders.

 The focus is on the rights of children and the responsibilities that each parent has towards their children, rather than on parental rights.